rhpit/manageiq-cli/doc/source/configuration.rst

     (miq-client) $ miqcli --verbose zones query

-If you have correct setting to a remote ManageIQ server, your output should look like the following (the following has the configuration set in a local miqcli.yaml file):
+If your settings are correct to a remote ManageIQ server, your output should look like the following (the following has the configuration set in a local miqcli.yaml file):